 You must be prepared to begin house-training your puppy as soon as you get them home.
 Prepare the crate if you intend to crate train them by lining it with blankets or a dog bed to make it comfortable.
 Ensure that the crate is large enough for your puppy to comfortably stand up, turn around, and lie down.

-If you do plan to crate-train your puppy, set aside a tiny area such as a powder room or a kitchen corner, where they can be confined and kept away from other dogs and small children.
+If you do plan to crate train your puppy, set aside a tiny area such as a powder room or a kitchen corner, where they can be confined and kept away from other dogs and small children.
 Make sure you have some puppy training pads on hand to catch any accidents, as well as a dog bed, food and water bowls, and a toy or two.

-Look for high-quality puppy food that has been particularly prepared to help puppies develop and grow.
+Look for a high-quality puppy food that has been particularly prepared to help puppies develop and grow.
 The appropriate amount of food is determined by characteristics such as age, size, and breed.
 It's a good idea to talk to your vet about how much and how often you should feed your dog.

 Larger breeds should be fed many meals each day in portions deemed appropriate by their vet.
 This can help to avoid issues like stomach bloat and protein or calcium buildup.
 Here's a general guideline for a large dog feeding schedule: